 - Discusses the motivation for lexemes in this semantic field, such as ‘bright’ and ‘thick’, and argues that a diachronic approach can offer a fresh perspective to complement and challenge current theories in cognitive semantics

 - Provides a much-needed diachronic approach to theories of metaphor and metonymy within cognitive semantics, building on the work of scholars such as Geeraerts and Sweetser

-- Explores both cognitive and cultural issues relating to motivation, and takes account of established theories of semantic change alongside recent work in cognitive linguistics
+- Considers both cognitive and cultural factors relating to motivation, and takes account of established theories of semantic change alongside recent work in cognitive linguistics

 - Includes a detailed case study on the concept of the senses, density, and animals, which forms the basis of a wide-reaching discussion of figurative language